|

 payments will probably go up as well, sometimes significantly.)

-loss in case the home buyer defaults on the loan.
+FHA-Insured Mortgage In this type of loan, the Federal Government insures the lender against loss in case the home buyer defaults on the loan.
 This program was set up so that Americans

 who can't afford the 10% to 20% down payment required by most lenders can still buy a home.